tprotopopov/ipstack/README.md

     docker build -t ipstack .
     ```

-- To enhance security, it's recommended to use a token file to store your sensitive information.
-You can pass this file to the container when you run it.
+- Run the container with the token file with the following command:

     ```sh
-    docker run -v /path/to/your/token/file:/app/token:ro ipstack python3 main.py YOUR_IP_ADDRESS
+    docker run -v /tmp/token:/app/token:ro ipstack YOUR_IP_ADDRESS
-    ```

-- Run the app using the following command:

-    ```sh
-    docker run ipstack python3 main.py YOUR_IP_ADDRESS
     ```